DatBen/atom-cc/README.md

 This way we gain in memory usage and in execution time.

 Finaly, the optimised pretty printer can recognize dead code.
-Dead code from if blocs are deleted and if blocs always true are replace by a simple bloc.
+Dead code from "if" blocs are deleted and "if" blocs always true are replaced by a simple bloc.
 For instance, this code :

 ```